-Once you earn enough points and miles to book an award trip, you may quickly find out that booking a ticket from your home town to the decided destination on your preferred dates with the miles you have is near impossible.
+Once you earn enough points and miles to book an award trip, you quickly learn that finding a ticket from your home town to the decided destination on your preferred dates with the miles you have is near impossible.
 However, if you do find that trip, book it immediately and then run to the store to get a lottery ticket because it’s obviously a lucky day for you.

 Rest assured, there’s going to be a time where you’ll need to fly from your home airport to the departure city for your award ticket.
 In award travel lingo, that’s called a positioning flight.

-That is, unless the two airlines you’re flying have an interline baggage agreement.
-These agreements go into airlines’ booking tickets on the other airlines and accommodating delayed passengers as well, but what we’re interested in is the baggage rules.
+That is unless the two airlines you’re flying have an interline baggage agreement.
+These agreements go into airlines’ booking tickets on the other airlines as well as accommodating delayed passengers, but what we’re interested in is the baggage rules.

 * A single ticket also means a conjuncted (i.e., conjunctive) ticket.
 Conjuncted tickets are sequential in number on same ticket stock.
 It is not possible to conjunct tickets from different airlines.

 In cases as noted below, when more than one ticket is presented, Delta will continue to through-check baggage from the origin to the destination.

 - An entire journey (itinerary) consisting of Delta-marketed / Delta-operated flights

 - SkyMiles Award plus a ticket with Delta-marketed / Delta-operated flights

 - Delta ticket plus a ticket on the Delta partner airlines listed below:

 - Air France (AF)